VEGF C Human

 Vascular Endothelial Growth Factor Human Recombinant, Yeast

-Vascular Endothelial Growth Factor Human Recombinant produced in Yeast is a double, glycosylated, polypeptide chain containing 165 amino acids and having a molecular mass of 42 kDa.
+Recombinant Human Vascular Endothelial Growth Factor is produced in Yeast.
+It is a glycosylated polypeptide chain containing 165 amino acids, forming a dimer with a molecular weight of 42 kDa.

 Shipped with Ice Packs